betheden/hebrew-grammar/content/participle_passive.rst

 Summary
 -------

-A participle is a
-:ref:`verb-non-finite`
-verbal form that can function as a
-:ref:`verb`
-(or verbal complement), an
-:ref:`adjective`,
-or a
-:ref:`noun`.
-The passive participle most often functions as an attributive adjective or a predicate adjective.
+A participle is a non-finite verbal form that can function as a :ref:`verb<verb>`(or verbal complement), an adjective, or a noun.
+The passive participle most often functions as either an :ref:`attributive<adjective-attributive>` adjective or a :ref:`predicative<adjective-predicative>` adjective.

 Article
 -------

 .. include:: includes/participle_article.txt

-.. note:: Only the :ref:`stem_qal`
+.. note:: Only the :ref:`Qal<stem_qal>` stem
-          has a distinct passive form for the participle; in all other cases, the passive (sometimes reflexive) meaning is determined by the stem formation and the specific verb.
+          has a distinct passive form for the participle; in all other cases, the passive (or sometimes reflexive) meaning is determined by the :ref:`stem formation<stem>` and the specific verb.

 Form
 ----